l33tdaima/l33tdaima/p450m/README.md

 ```

 ## Solution
-- Recursively call the function by `root.left = deleteNode(root.left, key)` or `root.right = deleteNode(root.right, key)`, until key is matched,
+- Recursively call the function by `root.left = deleteNode(root.left, key)` or `root.right = deleteNode(root.right, key)`.
+In this way we can maintain the link between parent and children.
+- When we found the matching key is the root to be deleted
-  - Root doesn't have left or right - return null;
+  - Root doesn't have left or right - return null (elete the leave);
   - Root only has left subtree - return the left subtree;
   - Root only has right subtree - return the right subtree;
-  - Root has both left and right - find the minimum value in the right, set that value to the currently found node, then recursively delete the minimum value in the right subtree.
-(Another way is to to find the max value in the left.)
+  - Root has both left and right
+    - After we delete the root, if use direct left or right as replacement, we need to so some merge which is nontrivial.
+The only way avoiding this is use the minimum value in the right (or the max in the left).
+    - Swap node is also not trivial in recursion, but we can only swap the value and delete the minimum value in the right subtree by continue recursion.

 #UBER